The Pursuit of Happyness: Development

 Chris Gardner realized his story had Hollywood potential after an overwhelming national response to an interview he did with 20/20 in January 2003.
-He published his autobiography on May 23, 2006, and later became an associate producer for the film.
+Gardner published his autobiography on May 23, 2006, and later became an associate producer for the film.

-The film took some liberties with Gardner's true-life story.
-Certain details and events that actually took place over the span of several years were compressed into a relatively short time and although eight-year-old Jaden portrayed Chris as a five-year-old, Gardner's son was just a toddler at the time.
-Towards the end, Chris Gardner has a brief uncredited cameo appearance before the credits.
+In order to create dramatic impact, the film artistically altered Gardner's life story by compressing several years' worth of events into a shorter period of time.
+Gardner makes a tiny cameo at the end of the film, walking past the fictional version of himself.

 Casting

-Chris Gardner initially thought Smith, an actor best known for his performances in blockbuster films, was miscast to play him.
-However, he claimed his daughter Jacintha said, "If [Smith] can play Muhammad Ali, he can play you!", referring to Smith's role in the biopic Ali (2001).
+Chris Gardner initially thought Will Smith, an actor best known for his performances in blockbuster films, was miscast to play him.
+However, Gardner claimed his daughter Jacintha said, "If [Smith] can play Muhammad Ali, he can play you!", referring to Smith's role in the biopic Ali (2001).

 Music

 Varèse Sarabande released a soundtrack album with the score composed by Andrea Guerra on January 9, 2007.

 Also in the film are brief portions of "Higher Ground" and "Jesus Children of America", both sung by Stevie Wonder, and "Lord, Don't Move the Mountain" by Mahalia Jackson and Doris Akers, sung by the Glide Ensemble.

+The Japanese version uses "Shiawase no Chikara" by Sowelu as its theme song.

 Release

 Box office

 The film debuted first at the North American box office, earning $27 million during its opening weekend and beating out heavily promoted films such as Eragon and Charlotte's Web.
-It was Smith's sixth consecutive #1 opening and one of Smith's consecutive $100 million blockbusters.
+It was Smith's sixth consecutive #1 opening and one of his consecutive $100 million blockbusters.

 The film grossed $163,566,459 domestically in the US and Canada.
 In the hope that Gardner's story would inspire the down-trodden citizens of Chattanooga, Tennessee, to achieve financial independence and to take greater responsibility for the welfare of their families, the mayor of Chattanooga organized a viewing of the film for the city's homeless.

 Gardner himself felt that it was imperative to share his story for the sake of its widespread social issues.
 "When I talk about alcoholism in the household, domestic violence, child abuse, illiteracy, and all of those issues—those are universal issues; those are not just confined to ZIP codes," he said.